Peano Arithmetic and $\mu$MALL: The totality of the Ackermann function

 We show here a different method, based on the extension to \mumallx provided in Section~\ref{ssect:exponentials}, that allows us to prove the totality of Ackermann's function.
 The encoding of Ackermann's function in \mumall is based on the following relational specification.

-In order to prove that this three-place relation determines a total function, we need to prove \emph{determinacy} (that the first two argument uniquely determine the third argument) and \emph{totality} (that for every choice of the first two arguments, there exists a value for the third argument).
-Here we focus on totality since the proof of determinacy is simpler and more straightforward.
-The formula stating totality that we wish to prove is the following.
+In order to prove that this three-place relation determines a total function, we need to prove \emph{determinacy} (the first two arguments uniquely determine the third argument) and \emph{totality} (for every choice of the first two arguments, there exists a value for the third argument).
+The proof of determinacy, that is, of the formula

+proceeds simply as follows: first, perform induction on $\ack~x~y~a_1$ using the rest of the context as an invariant; second, perform case analysis on the three ways that $\ack~x~y~a_1$ is defined, and, third, in each case use the inductive assumption to complete the proof.
+We have described an \mumall proof since neither contraction nor weakening is needed in this proof.
+(This proof outline also applies to proving the determinacy of the $\plus$ relation in Section~\ref{sec:examples}.)
+In the rest of this section, we prove the following formula regarding the totality of this relation.

-We will now illustrate a proof of this formula.
-In doing so, we will highlight the crucial use of the encoded exponentials available in \mumallx.
-For greater clarity, we will use $\llimp$ as a shorthand, and we will keep the retain the overline syntax for negation instead of computing the explicit De Morgan duality.
+We now illustrate a proof of this formula. \footnote{A formalization of this proof using the Abella theorem prover~\cite{baelde14jfr} is available at\\ \url{https://www.lix.polytechnique.fr/Labo/Dale.Miller/papers/PA-and-muMALL/}.} In doing so, we will highlight the crucial use of the encoded exponentials in \mumallx.
+For greater clarity, we will use $\llimp$ as a shorthand, and we will retain the overline syntax for negation instead of computing the explicit De Morgan duality.
 The proof begins by introducing the universal quantifiers and then applying twice the $\llpar$ rule: